 Drop-In Advising Hours

-URAF hosts drop-in advising hours for Harvard College undergraduates from 2:00pm to 4:00pm, Monday to Thursday during the academic term.
-No need to sign-up or let us know ahead of time—just drop by our Zoom room (HarvardKey login required).
+URAF hosts drop-in advising hours for Harvard College undergraduates from 2:00pm to 4:00pm, on designated weekdays during the academic term.
+No need to sign-up or let us know ahead of time—just drop by our Zoom room (HarvardKey login required), which will reopen Tuesday, January 17.

 Drop-in advising sessions are typically 15 minutes long.
 They're a great way to ask questions about our programs, discuss your interests and plans, and ask questions about applications.